 This is not a newsletter signup.
 Your address will only be used for the Dragonspeaker Chronicles.

 If you want to register for my newsletter and learn about my other series like the Ambassador series (science Fiction political thrillers) and Icefire Series (dark fantasy), click here.

-This series stands alone, but if you want to know what happened before, you can read more about the For Queen And Country series here.
+This series stands alone, but if you want to know what happened before, you can read more about the Ghostspeaker Chronicles series here.